NoobTool/Predicting_energy_usage/README.md

 * Missing Values
 * Negative Values (could be covered in noise)

 and then pre-processing the data to remove those undesired values.
-Then, we will go for feature-scaling.
+Then, we will go for **feature-scaling**.

 ```diff
 !
 Note- Both the scaled and unscaled data will be used for training.
 Also, the type of scaling such as standardization/normalization, etc. will be identified and must be justified.